-After positive data readouts from the Phase IIa and Phase IIb clinical studies on STP705 for the treatment of 69 isSCC patients and the Phase II clinical study with 30 BCC patients showing clear therapeutic effects and excellent safety profiles, we continued to advance this clinical program and are in active communication with the U.S. FDA to seek further guidance for conducting a late-stage clinical development.
-After discussing the Phase IIa and Phase IIb results with the U.S. FDA via an End-of-Phase II meeting, we were well-positioned to advance STP705 in clinical studies for the treatment of isSCC.
-As mentioned in the Company's announcement dated June 19, 2023, we are continuing to move forward in 2024 and have now proposed a well-designed Phase II/III study to serve as a pivotal trial to achieve alignment with the U.S. FDA.
-We expect to provide an update on our proposal to the U.S. FDA in Q2 2024.
+isSCC Treatment: After positive data readouts from Phase IIa and IIb clinical studies on STP705 for the treatment of 69 isSCC patients and a Phase II clinical study with 30 BCC patients, we continued to advance this clinical program.
+We are in active communication with the U.S. FDA to seek guidance for late-stage clinical development.
+A well-designed Phase II/III study has been proposed to the U.S. FDA.